Keohan-N/MLB-Analysis-Project/Markdown/Draft-1.md

 We'll take a look at the most successful team managers since 1884.
 This will be done by looking at most wins and most World Series Championships.

-By manipulating the Managers and Teams tables in the 'Lahman' package, we can get our dataset started.
+By joining the Managers and Teams tables in the Lahman database, we're able to approach this task.

-\newpage
+#### World Series Championships

 Determining the performance of managers can be from numerous perspectives.
 We'll begin with the metric used to determine the best team each year: World Series Championships.